ipspace/blog/content/kb/NetAutJourney/10-Templates.md

+---
+kb_section: NetAutJourney
+minimal_sidebar: true
+pre_scroll: true
-title: "First Step: Configuration Templates"
+title: 'First Step: Configuration Templates'
 toc_title: Configuration Templates
+url: /kb/NetAutJourney/10-Templates.html
+---
 Creating configuration templates with Jinja2 is an excellent initial use-case for Ansible.
 One very beneficial aspect of any network automation journey is that it encourages a systematic and progressively organized approach to network engineering.
 Before long,